-In the section on Innovations and Trends in Public Management, systematically, the results of research carried out within CLAD are presented on some key aspects of public management, such as: evaluation labor relations systems, and professionalization of the public service.
-These studies include benchmarking analyzes of innovations to improve democracy in efficiency and public administration, implemented in countries of the region.
+In the section on Innovations and Trends in Public Management, systematically, the results of research carried out within CLAD are presented on some key aspects of public management, such as: evaluation systems, labor relations and professionalization of the public service.
+These studies include benchmarking analvzes of innovations improve to efficiencv and democracv in public administration, implemented in countries of the region.